jewelsjacobs/apiblueprints/README.md

 ## Compile Blueprint and create documentation
-- Run grunt command to build compiled API Blueprint file and HTML documentation making sure to include the API name you included in the api directory, i.e. if the **API directory** and **.apib** was named `boundary-alarm` the command to run would be:
+- Run grunt command to build compiled API Blueprint file and HTML documentation making sure to include the API name you included in the api directory, i.e. if the **API directory** and **.apib** was named `alarm` the command to run would be: